Furr History, Family Crest & Coats of Arms

 Early Notables of the Furr family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Furr Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Furr Notables in all our PDF Extended History products and printed products wherever possible.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Furr or a variant listed above: